(Originally published on Aug. 2, 2011)

-"We need to have a symbol of this, like in Veterans Park, just to remind our children and grandchildren of the heroes and sacrifices that our country made on 911 and our continued battle against terrorism," he said.
+"We need to have a symbol of this, like in Veterans Park, just to remind our children and grandchildren of the heroes and sacrifices that our country made on 9/11 and our continued battle against terrorism," he remarked.

-Those sentiments were echoed by Oconee County Sheriff Scott Berry.
+Those sentiments were echoed by Sheriff Scott Berry.

 "This is a living symbol and I'm humbled and honored to be here today," he said.
 "God bless America."

-Angela Bearden attended the ceremony with her husband, DonL, an employee of the Parks and Recreation Department, and their daughter, Karly.
+Angela Bearden attended the ceremony with her husband Don, an employee of the Parks and Recreation Department, and their daughter Karly.

 "It's a piece of history," said Angela Bearden.
 "It means a lot."